 - For the purpose of determining who shall be entitled to attend the 19th AGM, the Company shall be requesting Bursa Malaysia Depository Sdn.
 Bhd. to make available to the Company, a Record of Depositors as at 21 August 2023.
-Only a depositor whose name appears on this Record of Depositors shall be entitled to attend the 19th AGM or appoint a proxy to attend, speak and vote on his/her/its behalf. - A member entitled to attend and vote at this General Meeting is entitled to appoint a proxy or attorney or in the case of a corporation, to appoint a duly authorised representative to attend, participate, speak and vote in his place.
-A proxy may but need not be a member of the Company. - Company.
-A member of the Company who is entitled to attend and vote at the 19th AGM of the Company may appoint not more than two (2) proxies to attend, participate, speak and vote instead of the member at the 19th AGM. - Where a member of the Company is an authorised nominee, as defined in the Securities Industry (Central Depositories) Act 1991 ("Central Depositories Act") it may appoint not more than two (2) proxies in respect of each securities account it holds which is credited with ordinary shares of the Company. - ordinary states or me company.
-Where a member of the Company is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of provise which the exempt authorised nominee may appoint in respect of each omnibus account it holds.
-An exempt authorised nominee refers 5.
+Only a depositor whose name appears on this Record of Depositors shall be entitled to attend the 19th AGM or appoint a proxy to attend, speak and vote on his/her/its behalf. - 2.
+A member entitled to attend and vote at this General Meeting is entitled to appoint a proxy or attorney or in the case of a corporation, to appoint a duly authorised representative to attend, participate, speak and vote in his place.
+A proxy may but need not be a member of the Company. - A member of the Company who is entitled to attend and vote at the 19th AGM of the Company may appoint not more than two (2) proxies to attend, participate, speak and vote instead of the member at the 19th AGM. - Where a member of the Company is an authorised nominee, as defined in the Securities Industry (Central Depositories) Act 1991 ("Central Depositories Act") it may appoint not more than two (2) proxies in respect of each securities account it holds which is credited with ordinary shares of the Company. - oromany snares or ure Company, is an exempt authorised nominee which holds ordinary where a member of the Company is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account", there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds.
+An exempt authorised nominee refers